 Explore this data here on the Dealroom platform.

 Explore the data for the most active investors into the UK startup ecosystem as well as the most active UK based investors here on the Dealroom platform.

 Most active investors in UK startups

-After the peak in new unicorn creation 2021, last year both new unicorn and new future unicorn creation slow down significantly, signalling that new unicorns are once again becoming rare beasts.
+After the peak in new unicorn creation in 2021, the creation of both new unicorn and future unicorns has slowed down significantly, signalling that new unicorns are once again becoming rare beasts.

 It's important to note that despite the challenging economic climate and the negative growth in VC investment compared to 2021, the UK ecosystem showed improved resilience when compared to half of the top 10 largest ecosystems including the United States, China and Germany.

 When comparing individual ecosystems within the UK against its European counterparts, London leads the continent, raising more than Paris, Berlin and Munich combined for the year of 2022.

 Other British hubs such as Oxfordshire, Cambridgeshire and Greater Manchester compare well against other European hubs and help the UK diversify their talent pool across the nation.